AdrienGuille/MABED/README.md

 ###Obtaining Twitter Tokens
 ----------------------

-Twitter tokens are mandatory to use MABED and Live-MABED.
+Twitter tokens are mandatory to use Live-MABED.
 Thay allow the application to get data from Twitter.
 To get usable tokens, please follow this link : [https://dev.twitter.com/oauth/overview/application-owner-access-tokens] and especially the section introduced by "At the bottom of the next page, you will see a section labeled “your access token”:".

 ###Running the program